Lateral Sewer Line

 • Cigarette Butts

-Little actions can extend the life of your sewer line such as the few extra minutes it takes to scrape your dishes before rinsing.
+Little actions can extend the life of your sewer line, such as the few extra minutes it takes to scrape your dishes before rinsing.
 For peels and vegetable scraps, consider a composter.
-You can use the compost as fertilizer for the garden or trees and shrubs.
+You can use the compost as fertilizer for the garden, trees, and shrubs.

 Leave a Comment